First post, by aitotat

 it affect the audio quality as well.
 Mixer locking will fix these issues.

-By default, master, CD, Line In, MIC and PC-speaker (SB16 PC-speaker input)
+By default, Master, MIDI for ESS, CD, Line In, MIC and PC-speaker

-those for effects (like stereo sound in Wolfenstein 3D).
+need it for effects (like stereo sound in Wolfenstein 3D).
+FM is also unlocked

 MIDIto stores all mixer values during initialization and unlocked mixer values